 Asian Hardware Oriented Security and Trust Symposium (AsianHOST) aims to facilitate the rapid growth of hardware security research and development in Asia and South Pacific areas.
 AsianHOST highlights new results in the area of hardware and system security.
 Relevant research topics include techniques, tools, design/test methods, architectures, circuits, and applications of secure hardware.
 AsianHOST 2019 invites original contributions related to, but not limited by, the following topics.

 To present at the symposium, submit an Acrobat (PDF) version of your paper on the symposium submission website (https://easychair.org/conferences/?conf=asianhost2019).
-The page limit is 6 pages, double column, IEEE format, with a minimum font size of 10 points.
+The page limit is 6 pages, double column, IEEE format, with a minimum font size of 9 points (preferably 10pt).
 Submissions must be anonymous and must not identify the authors, directly or indirectly, anywhere in the manuscript.